1/26/2012 5:31:02 PM

 Polar bear mothers with cubs are snug in their snow dens at this time of year, completely hidden from view.
 No one wants to disturb a denning family—but how does anyone know if dens are there?

-A team of scientists from three different organizations have linked up to map snow characteristics of maternal polar bear denning sites along Alaska's arctic coast to help refine den-detection techniques.
+Scientists from three different organizations have teamed up to map snow characteristics of maternal polar bear denning sites along Alaska's Arctic coast to help refine den-detection techniques.
 The project is funded by two agencies: the U.S. Fish and Wildlife Service (USFWS) and the National Fish and Wildlife Foundation (NFWF).
 Biologists Craig Perham from the USFWS and Dick Shideler from the Alaska Department of Fish and Game (ADF & G) are the polar bear experts on the project.